-The Set VarsubCompat flag has been added to Suprtool for HP-UX to have variable substitution be more flexible.
+The Set VarsubCompat flag has been added to Suprtool to have variable substitution be more flexible.
 On MPE variable substitution would pass the name of the variable thru to be parsed even if the variable was not set.
-On HP-UX the default behaviour was to return spaces if the environment variable was not set.
+The default behaviour was to return spaces if the environment variable was not set.
 This is still the default behaviour, however if you set varsubcompat on, Suprtool will return the environment variable name similar to how MPE works with unresolved variables.
 You can also invoke this from the command line by running with -cv.